Federal Emergency Management Agency, Department of Homeland Security.

 Abstract: The information collection is required to make grant eligibility determinations for the Fire Management Assistance Grant Program (FMAGP).
-These eligibility-based grants and subgrants provide assistance to any eligible State, Indian tribal government, or local government for the mitigation, management, and control of a fire on public or private forest land or grassland that is threatening such destruction as would constitute a major disaster.
-The data/information gathered in the forms is used to determine the severity of the threatening fire, current and forecast weather conditions, and associated factors related to the fire and its potential threat as a major disaster.
+These eligibility-based grants and subgrants provide assistance to any eligible State, Tribal government, or local government for the mitigation, management, and control of a fire on public or private forest land or grassland that is threatening such destruction as would constitute a major disaster.
+The information gathered in the forms is used to determine the severity of the threatening fire, current and forecast weather conditions, and associated factors related to the fire and its potential threat as a major disaster.

-Affected Public: State, local, or Tribal Government.
+Affected Public: State, Tribal, or local, government.

 Number of Respondents: 178.

 Estimated Cost: The estimated annual cost to respondents for the hour burden is $66,437.
 There are no annual costs to respondents' operations and maintenance costs for technical services.
 There is no annual start-up or capital costs.
 The cost to the Federal Government is $635,322.